READ TIME: mins

 The following options are available if your company Can’t pay VAT or Have VAT Arrears.

-- Pre-Pack Administration – Try to sell the business before an administrator is appointed.
+- Pre-Pack Administration – Try to then sell the business before an administrator is appointed.

 VAT returns require electronically filing usually every three months.
-You submit your businesses return within one calendar month and seven days following the end of an accounting period.
-The payment for VAT needs paying no later than the last Seventh day of the month following month-end after quarter-end.
+You, therefore, submit your businesses return within one calendar month and seven days following the end of an accounting period.
+The payment for VAT then needs paying no later than the last Seventh day of the month following month-end after quarter-end.
 If not, the businesses are subject to a fine.

 Your quarterly VAT return shows:-